holaneu/rx1/README.md

 ## 🚀 Looking for Contributors!

-We're seeking collaborators to help bring RX1 to a production-ready release!
+I am seeking collaborators to help bring RX1 oper-source project to a production-ready release!
 If you're passionate about workflow automation, AI integration, or building extensible Python applications, we'd love to have you on board.

 Whether you're interested in coding, testing, documentation, UI/UX, or just sharing ideas, your help is welcome.
 Please read the Goals and let us know if you'd like to join or contribute!